jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Do you want HLT to trip instantaneously upon exceeding the pickup, or to trip upon the element timing out?
 	- I misspoke in the programming spec - typically HLT trips upon the element timing out
 - Make customer aware that when they enable auto-close, they should pay attention to coordinating timings so that there aren't paralleled sources on a temporary fault (a switch closes due to LS, then the recloser recloses and parallels them)
+- Added alternate settings PB
+	- Alternate settings are ONLY for reclosing (loop scheme will be disabled)

 Notes:
 - HLT trips when the specified elements time out